DSharpPlus/DSharpPlus/docs/articles/commands/text/custom_prefix_handler.md

 Now, unlike the normal prefix resolver delegate, this isn't set on the TextCommandConfiguration.
 Instead, you'll register this class with your service provider.
 This allows you to inject dependencies into your prefix resolver.

 > [!IMPORTANT]
 > The prefix resolver is resolved from a scoped service provider.
 For most scenarios, the only stipulation is that state should be held in an external, more persistent (e.g. singleton) service.
-Users of EntityFramework Core users should ensure that the DbContext is scoped correctly.
+Users of EntityFramework Core should ensure that the DbContext is scoped correctly.

 ```cs
 DiscordClientBuilder builder = DiscordClientBuilder.CreateDefault(discordToken, TextCommandProcessor.RequiredIntents | SlashCommandProcessor.RequiredIntents)